precice/tutorials/FSI/flap_perp/ASTE/README.md

 ## Overview

 This tutorial is an example how the Artificial Solver Testing Environment (aste) can be used.
 The idea is that you run a coupled simulation with two regular solvers and save the coupling data in every timestep.
 Then, this data is converted to aste-format.
-Finally, aste substitutes one of the solvers and the simulation can be "replayed" using only one solver and aste with the prior results.
+Finally, aste substitutes one of the solvers and the simulation can be "replayed" using only one solver and aste with the previously computed results.

 The base simulation for this tutorial is the OpenFOAM-FEniCS perpendicular flap tutorial. aste then substitutes OpenFOAM.